 There is a Swim the Course practice session on Thursday between 7.00-8.30am.
 This is the only time that the course will be patrolled with safety boats.
 If you wish to swim in the lake at any other time, you MUST wear a brightly coloured swim cap and swim in groups.
 It is recommended that you also have a friend in a safety kayak.
 This is for your own safety and that of other lake users.
 Also, please keep out of the water ski lanes (marked by blue/yellow striped posts on shore) and the marina area.

 We strongly recommend you attend the Swim the Course.
 It is an excellent way to acclimatise to open water swimming in a large group under the safe watch of qualified medical personnel.
 Lack of acclimatisation can lead to panic attacks in the water at race day and we want you to finish your race at the finish line, not the first turn buoy, after all your hard work preparing for the race!

 The 90km bike is over one lap and takes in two of the alpine lakes in the Southern Lakes region.
-The course heads out of town winding round the edge of Lake Wanaka towards Mt Aspiring National Park, reaching the Hospital Flat turnaround point at 18km and heading back to the township.
-After passing through the main race area and crowds of spectators the course turns left through Albert Town and an undulating ride to Lake Hawea.
+The course heads out of town winding round the edge of Lake Wanaka towards Mt Aspiring National Park, reaching the Hospital Flat turnaround point at 17km and heading back to the township.
+After passing through the main race area and crowds of spectators the course turns left alongside the lake and then up Aubrey Road into Albert Town.
+Turning left out of Albert Town you’ll then be taken on an undulating ride to Lake Hawea.
 After a ride along the Hawea lakefront the course heads to Hawea Flat followed by a short climb to the terraces and then a steep descent to the Clutha River across the Red Bridge.
-Turning right at Luggate, competitors will climb to Wanaka Airport and head back towards Wanaka taking a short detour along Riverbank Road to the Cardrona Valley Road before the final 5km downhill and back to transition.
+Turning right at Luggate, competitors will climb to Wanaka Airport and then left onto Mt Barker Road, winding through beautiful countryside, onto Riverbank Road and right at Orchard Road for the final 5km downhill and back to transition.